mhassell/gqrx_scan/README.md

 sc.listen_and_record(time_limit=10)
 ```

 With a scanner instance, we set the path to the recording frequencies via `set_record_list`.
 We then call `listen_and_record`.
 The `time_limit` value is how many seconds we will continue recording after the signal drops below the `signal_strength` threshold.
 If no `time_limit` value is provided then the default is 10 seconds.
 Sometimes it makes sense to extend this based on the nature of what is being recorded.
 When we encounter a signal on the `record_freqs.csv` list, it begins recording the audio output to a .wav file.
 If the sound from the file is clipping, then adjust the gain down on the audio panel in GQRX (Crtl+A).
-If you interrupt the recording script while it is recording a transmission, the recording will continue and will need to be manually stopped.
+If you interrupt the scanner while recording, the recording will be stopped.

 Make sure you have enabled remote connections in GQRX.